It is 7:42 on a Tuesday night and Mark is staring at his phone behind the bar.

 This isn't optimization.
 It's insurance.

-Two years from now, every brewery in your city will have a wallet pass program.
-The only question is whether yours got built by you or by the brewery across the street trying to win your customers back.
+Two years from now, every brewery in your city will have some version of this running.
+The only question is whether yours got built by you, or by the brewery across the street trying to win your customers back.

-Part two of this letter is going to be about the first 14 days after a taproom visit, and why the cliff at day 14 matters more than anything any loyalty program will tell you.
+Part two of this letter is about the first 14 days after a visit, and why the day-14 cliff matters more than anything a loyalty program will tell you.

-*Brian Boesen is the founder of Regulr, a customer retention platform built for independent local businesses.
-He has spent the last year sitting at the bar with brewery owners across the Mountain West asking the same set of questions.
-Mark is a composite of those conversations, but the math, the channel decay numbers, and the cadence rules are real.*
+Brian Boesen is a marketer of 14 years turned software founder, building Regulr, a retention platform for independent local businesses.
+He spent the last year at the bar with brewery owners across the Mountain West.
+Mark is a composite, but the math, the channel numbers, and the cadence rules are real.

 Free: Customer Retention Checklist